Math on My Mind - Week #20

 5. Shark Teeth Addition

+Some of the children caught on to this right away and were quickly ready to transfer this to the symbolic level and do it on paper, but some children were definitely not!
 So the next day, some of the groups repeated the shark teeth activity with the triangle pattern blocks, and some of the groups learned how to draw the teeth on the shark themselves and solve the equations that were printed on the worksheet.
+(Click here for a FREE sample of my Shark Teeth Addition worksheets!)
 For the groups that went on to the worksheet, this is what they did: each child got a copy of the worksheet with the workmat printed on the back.
 I asked someone to spin the spinner again, but this time they drew the teeth on the big shark on the workmat rather than placed blocks down on it.
 Then they wrote the equation in the corner of their paper.

 Hope you enjoy it!